-We’ve been based in Didsbury, south Manchester, for almost 60 years.
+We’ve been based in Didsbury, south Manchester, for over 60 years.
 In that time, we’ve nurtured a learning community with one aim: to prepare our students for innovative Christian ministry.
 The academic qualifications and personal experiences you take from your time here will, we hope, be just the start of a lifelong journey.

 Whether your interest is in part time, full time, distance or flexible options for study, at vocational, certificate, graduate or Post Graduate level, we have something for everyone.